Judge dismisses lawsuit aimed at recovering remains of Medal of Honor winner with RI connection

 NORTH KINGSTOWN, R.I.
-(WPRI) – Despite a major legal setback in a federal lawsuit, former State Representative John Patterson is no less determined to convince the federal government to bring his heroic uncle home.
+(WPRI) — Despite a major legal setback in a federal lawsuit, former state Rep. John Patterson is no less determined to convince the federal government to bring his heroic uncle home.

-Judge Xavier Rodriquez, from the Western District of Texas in San Antonio, dismissed the 2017 lawsuit filed by Patterson and six other descendants of sevem World War II soldiers, buried as “unknowns” in the Philippines.
+Judge Xavier Rodriquez of the Western District of Texas in San Antonio dismissed the 2017 lawsuit filed by Patterson and six other descendants of seven World War II soldiers buried as “unknowns” in the Philippines.

 Patterson’s uncle, 1st Lt.
-Alexander “Sandy” Nininger, was the first Medal of Honor recipient of World War II — and described as a “one-man army” after he was killed in a 1942 battle in the Philippines shortly after the Pearl Harbor attack.
+Alexander “Sandy” Nininger, was the first Medal of Honor recipient of World War II and described as a “one-man army” after he was killed in a 1942 battle in the Philippines shortly after the attack on Pearl Harbor.

 “Men fell around him on both sides to sniper, machine gun and artillery fire,” a museum entry in Nininger’s home state of Florida reads.
 “Yet Nininger carried on, shooting snipers out of trees and tossing grenades into Japanese foxholes as he relentlessly advanced forward.”

-“My mother, [who is Sandy’s sister] asked me to keep it going,” Patterson said.
+“My mother [Sandy’s sister] asked me to keep it going,” Patterson said.

-The Defense POW/MIA Accounting Agency (DPAA), named in the lawsuit, has denied five official requests from Patterson’s family to recover Nininger.
+The Defense POW/MIA Accounting Agency (DPAA), which is named in the lawsuit, has denied five official requests from Patterson’s family to recover Nininger.

 Patterson said he has provided reams of documents that he claims showed the DPAA where his uncle is now buried.

-In his decision, Judge Rodriguez called the evidence provided by Patterson and the other plaintiffs, “circumstantial,” and not enough to rule against the defense motion to dismiss.
+In his decision, Rodriguez called the evidence provided by Patterson and the other plaintiffs “circumstantial” and not enough to rule against the defense motion to dismiss.

 “Plaintiffs allege that the remains have been identified based on circumstantial, contemporary evidence from wartime records,” Rodriguez wrote.